Lawson Surname Meaning, History & Origin

-Lawson Surname Genealogy
+Lawson Surname Meaning

 The surname Lawson comes from Law, a pet form of Lawrence, that was popular in medieval times.
 Lawson has its origins in northern England and in Scotland.

-Lawson Resources on
+Lawson Surname Resources on

 - Descendants of Thomas Lawesson